w3c/wai-curricula/content/index.md

 {% include toc.html type="end" %}
 {:/}

-## Gist
+## Overview

-This curricula resource provides material for teaching accessibility, and for reviewing accessibility courses.
-You can use it to develop in-depth digital accessibility courses.
-You can use it to include accessibility topics in other courses, such as programming or graphics design.
+This resource provides material for teaching accessibility.
+You can use it to develop courses specifically on digital accessibility, or to include accessibility in other courses, such as programming or graphics design.

-You can also use this resource to evaluate existing or proposed courses.
-The curricula suggests learning outcomes for each module.
-Yet, it does not prescribe duration, effort, or accreditation.
+You can also use this resource to review existing or proposed courses.

+Some example uses of this resource include:

+* **faculty lecturer** &mdash; selects topics from the Foundation, Developer, and Designer modules to teach computer science students about accessibility
+* **accessibility professional** &mdash; selects topics from the Foundation, Developer, Designer, and Author modules to create accessibility training courses
+* **employee training coordinator** &mdash; compares the course content offered by different providers based on the modules provided in this resource
+* **procurer** &mdash; includes requirements in a training Request for Proposals (RFP) based on the modules provided in this resource
+* **hiring manager** &mdash; compares the competencies assessed for different certificates based on the modules provided in this resource

+This resource is organized in granular modules that you can combine to create light-weight or in-depth training on accessibility.
+It does not prescribe duration, effort, or accreditation.

+## Contents

-This resource includes modules that cover accessibility foundations that apply broadly, and modules that cover accessibility specifics to developing, designing, and content authoring.
+This resource includes modules that cover accessibility foundations that apply broadly to everyone in <abbr title="Information Technology">IT</abbr>, and modules that cover specific skills for developing, designing, and authoring accessible digital content.

 The Foundation and Developer modules are available now.
 The Designer and Author modules will be available in 2021.

-This resource is designed for a wide range of situations.
-For example:

-* **faculty lecturer** &mdash; selects pieces from the Foundation, Developer, and Designer modules to teach computer science students about accessibility
-* **accessibility professional** &mdash; selects pieces from the Foundation, Developer, Designer, and Author modules to create a series of digital accessibility training courses
-* **employee training coordinator** &mdash; reviews the curricula to compare course content offered by different providers
-* **procurer** &mdash; includes requirements in a training Request for Proposals (RFP) based on curricula contents
-* **hiring manager** &mdash; reviews the curricula to compare competencies assessed for different certificates

 <table class="dense">
  <caption>Curricula Modules</caption>